Royal Eswatini Sugar Corporation

 In 1980 the Simunye Sugar mill was commissioned at a capacity of 120 000 tonnes sugar per annum.
 It was subsequently expanded in 2000 to accommodate cane purchased from new independent cane farmer schemes.

-Sugar packaging In 2005 Mananga Sugar Packers, a joint venture between RSSC and RCL FOODS, was established at Mhlume mill to pack and sell sugar within the region.
+Sugar packaging In 2005 Mananga Sugar Packers, a joint venture between RES and RCL FOODS, was established at Mhlume mill to pack and sell sugar within the region.

-Social infrastructure RSSC provides and manages housing and all related infrastructure for its employees and their dependants, in the estates’ various towns and villages.
-RSSC also provides health care at two site-based clinics, centrally managed by a Medical Services Manager, the emphasis being on primary health care and the prevention of diseases.
-RSSC provides first-class education at a private English medium school and is a major stakeholder in Mananga College, a private high school.
+Social infrastructure RES provides and manages housing and all related infrastructure for its employees and their dependants, in the estates’ various towns and villages.
+RES provides health care at two site-based clinics, centrally managed by a Medical Services Manager, the emphasis being on primary health care and the prevention of diseases.
+RES also provides first-class education at a private English medium school.

-Safety, Health and Environment RSSC maintains a well-established Safety, Health and Environmental policy which aims to provide safe working conditions, safeguarding all those affected by the operations of RSSC and ensuring the maintenance of a clean and healthy environment.
-RSSC has recognised HIV/AIDS as a strategic business issue and is managing it at the highest level in the organisation.
+Safety, Health and Environment RES maintains a well-established Safety, Health and Environmental policy which aims to provide safe working conditions, safeguarding all those affected by the operations of RES and ensuring the maintenance of a clean and healthy environment.
+RES has recognised HIV/AIDS as a strategic business issue and is managing it at the highest level in the organisation.

 Provision of services by Booker Tate